-- Upon initial enrollment into the TTUHSC Graduate Programs, each student is provided with a degree plan, individualized according to his/her program of study and part-time or full-time enrollment status.
-The student's individual needs and circumstances (i.e., parttime or full-time enrollment, transfer courses, etc.) are considered when developing the degree plan.

-- The applicable Program Director for the program in which the student is enrolled is responsible for approving the degree plan.

-- Students are responsible for notifying the applicable Graduate Program office anytime they deviate from the degree plan (i.e., withdraw from a course; fail to register for a course, etc.).

-- During orientation to the applicable

-Graduate Program, students are advised

-about the requirements for their specific

-track or major and their responsibility to

-(a) be knowledgeable about their degree
+- Upon initial enrollment into the TTUHSC Graduate Programs, each student is provided with a degree plan, individualized according to his/her program of study.
+The student's individual needs and circumstances are considered when developing the degree plan. - The applicable Program Director for the program in which the student is enrolled is responsible for approving the degree plan. - Students are responsible for notifying the applicable Graduate Program office to discuss changes to the degree plan. - During orientation to the applicable Graduate Program, students are advised about the requirements for their specific track or major and their responsibility to (a) be knowledgeable about their degree requirements; and (b) meet degree requirements for graduation.

-requirements; (b) notify the applicable

-Graduate Program office if they deviate

-from their degree plan; and (c) meet degree

-requirements for graduation.

-- The degree plan serves as the student's guide for course registration each semester.
+• The degree plan serves as the student's guide for course registration each semester.